Bit-Flip Vulnerability of Shared KV-Cache Blocks in LLM Serving Systems: Background

 Prefix Caching leverages the fact that many requests to an LLM service share a common prompt prefix---e.g., a system prompt or few-shot examples.
 When enabled (the default since vLLM v0.6.0), the framework caches fully computed KV blocks and indexes them by a \emph{chain hash}.
 Each block's hash is computed over the parent block's hash, the block's token IDs, and optional extra keys (LoRA identifiers, multimodal input hashes, or a per-request \texttt{cache\_salt}).
 This chaining ensures that a cache hit requires an exact token-by-token match of the entire prefix up to and including the candidate block.

-When a new request arrives, the scheduler walks the request's block hashes from the first block forward, looking up each hash in the block pool's hash map.
-On a hit, the existing physical block is \emph{touched}: its reference count (\texttt{ref\_cnt}) is incremented and, if it was previously unreferenced, it is removed from the free-block queue.
-On the first miss, the search terminates and all subsequent blocks are allocated fresh.
-At request completion, \texttt{ref\_cnt} is decremented; blocks that reach zero are returned to the tail of the free queue but retain their hash, remaining available for future cache hits until evicted by LRU replacement.
-A block with $\mathtt{ref\_cnt} > 0$ is absent from the free queue and hence immune to eviction, so popular prefix blocks can remain cached indefinitely.
+On each request, the scheduler looks up block hashes in order; a hit \emph{touches} the existing physical block (incrementing its reference count \texttt{ref\_cnt}), and the first miss triggers fresh allocation for the remaining blocks.
+While $\mathtt{ref\_cnt} > 0$, a block is immune to eviction.
+At completion, \texttt{ref\_cnt} is decremented; one reaching zero retains its hash and stays available for future hits until evicted by LRU\@.
+Popular prefix blocks thus remain cached indefinitely.

 Not every cached block is reliably shared, however: a block at the prefix--suffix boundary may incorporate request-specific tokens, preventing cross-request reuse.
 We therefore define \emph{prefix blocks} as the full KV blocks that are reliably shared across requests via Prefix Caching, excluding such boundary blocks.